 Additional requirements relating to the sale of debt securities under German law depend upon the type of securities involved.
 The transfer of bearer securities requires an agreement between the seller and the purchaser to transfer ownership and the delivery of the securities to the purchaser.
 Registered securities are transferred by way of assignment of the rights that they evidence.
 Instruments made out to order are transferred by way of agreement between the seller and the purchaser to transfer ownership, endorsement and delivery of the instrument to the purchaser.
 Where debt securities are certificated in global form and deposited with a clearing system, delivery of the securities is evidenced by way of book-entry.
-Where debt securities are in un-certificated form (such as debt securities issued by the German federal government), the transfer requires registration with the relevant register.

 4.4 Obligor Notification or Consent.
 Must the seller or the purchaser notify obligors of the sale of receivables in order for the sale to be effective against the obligors and/or creditors of the seller?
 Must the seller or the purchaser obtain the obligors' consent to the sale of receivables in order for the sale to be an effective sale against the obligors?
 Does the answer to this question vary if (a) the receivables contract does not prohibit assignment but does not expressly permit assignment; or (b) the receivables contract expressly prohibits assignment?
-Are there any limitations regarding the purchaser notifying the obligor of the sale of receivables even after the insolvency of the seller or the obligor?
+Whether or not notice is required to perfect a sale, are there any benefits to giving notice - such as cutting off obligor set-off rights and other obligor defences?